top of page

 Is GERD or heartburn dangerous?

-Occasional heartburn is common, however, heartburn more than twice a week is considered GERD and can lead to more serious health problems, including strictures from chronic scarring, Barrett’s esophagus (a precancerous condition), and even esophageal cancer.
+Occasional heartburn is common.
+However, heartburn more than twice a week is considered GERD.
+It can lead to more severe health problems, including strictures from chronic scarring, Barrett’s esophagus (a precancerous condition), and even esophageal cancer.

 What causes GERD?